Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

   |   350897  |   6    | 9608.108   | 0.16666667 |

-3. **RB2_calculateUpstreamStatistics.R** - The primary function of this script is to use the output from the zonal statistics step with the `_delineatedCatchments` object to generate values for upstream statistics in each catchment.
-The variables listed in the **RB_INPUTS.txt** file will be processed.
-For each individual buffer polygon, the variable values for all buffers in the upstream network are averaged (weighted by area).
-The script outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\riparianBuffers\rTables\upstream_forest_200ft.csv`).
+3. **RB2_calculateUpstreamStatistics.R** - Script that calculates the upstream average of all basin characteristics

-  Open this script in R and set the `baseDirectory` variable to the path up to and including the "zonalStatistics" folder and run the script.
+  Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.
+This script does the following:
+    a.
+Reads user-specified inputs from Step 1.
+    b.
+Reads the ArcPy output tables for each of the rasters specified in the `RB_INPUTS.txt` file.
+    d.
+Converts all -9999 values to NA
+    f.
+Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area).
+    g.
+Outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\riparianBuffers\rTables\upstream_forest_50ft.csv`).

   Example output:

   | FEATUREID |    MEAN      |